jellyfin/jellyfin-packaging/README.md

 This repository contains packaging for Jellyfin 10.9.0 and above, for use by manual builders or the CI system with GitHub workflows.

-Inside this repository are 6 major components:
+Inside this repository are 7 major components:

-1. Submodules for the `jellyfin` and `jellyfin-web` repositories.
-These are dynamic submodules; while the repo has them committed at a given version, this is only updated on an official release build.
-Note that for simplicity, the `jellyfin` repo is in a folder here called `jellyfin-server`.
+1. Submodules for the `jellyfin` (as `jellyfin-server`) and `jellyfin-web` repositories.
+These are dynamic submodules; the `checkout.py` script will check them out to the required `HEAD` on each build, and thus their actual committed value is irrelevant.
+Nonetheless, they should be bumped occasionally just to avoid excessive checkout times later.

 2. Debian/Ubuntu packaging configurations (under `debian`).
 These will build the 3 Jellyfin packages (`jellyfin` metapackage, `jellyfin-server` core server, and `jellyfin-web` web client).
 Future packages (e.g. Vue) may be added here if and when they are promoted to a production build alongside the others.

 3. Fedora/CentOS packaging configurations (under `fedora`).
 These will build the same packages as Debian.
+This is still a TODO.

-4. Docker image builders.
-Like the above two as well, only building the combined Docker images.
+4. Docker image builder (under `docker`).
+Like the above two as well, only building the combined Docker images with a single Dockerfile.

-5. Script infrastructure to handle coordinating builds from the main repos on a release trigger.
+5. Script infrastructure to handle coordinating builds (`build.py`).
+This script takes basic arguments and, using its internal logic, fires the correct Dockerized builds for the given build type.

-6. The GitHub Actions CI to build all the above.
+6. The GitHub Actions CI to build all the above for every supported version and architecture.

 ## Design Decisions

+### General

+* Unified packaging: all packaging is in this repository (vs. within the `jellyfin-server` and `jellyfin-web` repositories)

+  This helps ensure two things:
+    1. There is a single source of truth for packaging.
+Previously, there were at least 3 sources of truth and this became very confusing to update.
+    2. Packaging can be run and managed independently of actual code, simplifying the release and build process.

+* GitHub Actions for CI: all builds use the GitHub Actions system instead of Azure DevOps

+  This helps ensure that CI is visible in a "single pane of glass" (GitHub) and is easier to manage long-term.

+* Python script-based builds: Building actually happens via the `build.py` script

+  This helps reduce the complexity of the builds by ensuring that the logic to actually generate specific builds is handled in one place in a consistent, well-known language, instead of the CI definitions.

+* Git Submodules to handle code (vs. cross-repo builds)

+  This ensures that the code checked out is consistent to both repositories, and allows for the unified builds described below without extra steps to combine.

 ### Debian/Ubuntu Packages